The rise of data-driven weather forecasting: Comparing forecast performance

 \subsection{Forecasting tropical cyclones}

 Tropical cyclones (TCs) are a prominent example of extreme weather that has a devastating impact and attracts considerable attention from the public and media.
 Moreover, TCs are characterized by large deviations from the mean state of the atmosphere and are thus generally challenging to forecast.
-Here, we focus on the year 2018 (as is done in \cite{bi2022pangu}), but note that IFS TC forecasts have substantially improved with more recent cycles \citep{forbes2021}.
-We assess 2 key characteristics of TCs: their track position and their intensity (see the appendix for more details).
+Here, we focus on the year 2018 \citep[as is done in][]{bi2022pangu}, but note that IFS TC forecasts have substantially improved with more recent cycles \citep{forbes2021,majumdar2023}.
+We assess 2 key characteristics of TCs: their track position and their intensity (see the Appendix for more details).
 In Fig.~\ref{fig:tc}(a), the position error is measured as the distance between the TC position in the forecasts and the observations at a specific time.
 Larger errors are observed for PGW during the first day compared with IFS, but PGW has slightly lower errors for lead times greater than 2 days.
 This difference is partly explained by the fact that the propagation speed is generally too slow in the IFS \citep{chen2023} but not in PGW (not shown).
 Overall, the differences in position error are small and not statistically significant between models.

 Focusing now on TC intensity, Fig.~\ref{fig:tc}(b) shows the mean absolute error for TC central pressure.
 Here we find that PGW clearly underestimates the intensity (\textit{i.e.} the predicted pressure is too high).
 Both IFS and ERA5 perform better than PGW in terms of TC intensity error (except for at 0 day lead time).
 The large positive bias of PGW in the minimum core pressure results from too-weak gradients and too-weak maximum wind speed, while the IFS more closely resembles the analysis (not shown).
 The better performance of IFS compared with ERA5 is mainly explained by its higher resolution (9 km vs 28 km) but is also due to improvements in IFS through model development.

-From our investigations, PGW appears to have fewer TCs in its prediction than IFS.
-Further investigations are needed to explore the root causes for the reduced number of TCs in the ML-based forecast as well as to closely examine the TC structures and physical consistency between variables.
+The number of unique TCs observed in our verification dataset is 107.
+We counted 105 (86) TCs in IFS and 95 (61) in Pangu at the initial time (day 5).
+Among the observed TCs, 51 are of category 1 or above.
+We count 49 (34) TCs of these categories in IFS and 46 (33) in Pangu at the initial time (day 5).
+So the difference in the number of TC predicted between IFS and PGW appears to be a function of the TC intensity.
+Further investigations are needed to explore the root causes for the reduced number of low-intensity TCs in the ML-based forecast as well as to closely examine the TC structures and physical consistency between variables.